fjfinch/OPSEC/notes/21 Active Directory/AD Info.md

 Reflects email style

 ## Common services used in AD
-LDAP
 Kerberos vs NTLM?
 SASL
 DHCP
 not SAML and RADIUS

 |Service|port|
 |-|-|